yangKJ/RxNetworks/CODE_OF_CONDUCT.md

-# RxNetworks
+# Booming

 ### Core
 This module is based on the Moya encapsulated network API architecture.

 - Mainly divided into parts:
-    - [Configuration](https://github.com/yangKJ/RxNetworks/blob/master/Sources/Core/Configuration.swift): Set the configuration information at the beginning of the program.
+    - [Configuration](https://github.com/yangKJ/RxNetworks/blob/master/Booming/Configuration.swift): Set the configuration information at the beginning of the program.
         - **addDebugging**：Whether to introduce the debug mode plugin by default.
         - **baseURL**: Root path address to base URL.
         - **baseParameters**: Default basic parameters, like: userID, token, etc.
         - **baseMethod**: Default request method type.
         - **updateBaseParametersWithValue**: Update default base parameter value.
-    - [PluginSubType](https://github.com/yangKJ/RxNetworks/blob/master/Sources/Core/PluginSubType.swift): Inherit and replace the Moya plug-in protocol to facilitate subsequent expansion.
+    - [PluginSubType](https://github.com/yangKJ/RxNetworks/blob/master/Booming/PluginSubType.swift): Inherit and replace the Moya plug-in protocol to facilitate subsequent expansion.
          - **configuration**: After setting the network configuration information, this method can be used in scenarios such as throwing data directly when the local cache exists without executing subsequent network requests.
          - **lastNever**: When the last network response is returned, this method can be used in scenarios such as key failure to re-obtain the key and then automatically re-request the network.
-    - [NetworkAPI](https://github.com/yangKJ/RxNetworks/blob/master/Sources/Core/NetworkAPI.swift): Add protocol attributes and encapsulate basic network requests based on TargetType.
+    - [NetworkAPI](https://github.com/yangKJ/RxNetworks/blob/master/Booming/NetworkAPI.swift): Add protocol attributes and encapsulate basic network requests based on TargetType.
         - **ip**: Root path address to base URL.
         - **parameters**: Request parameters.
         - **plugins**: Set network plugins.
         - **stubBehavior**: Whether to take the test data.
         - **retry**：Network request failure retries.
         - **request**: Network request method and return a Single sequence object.
-    - [NetworkAPI+Ext](https://github.com/yangKJ/RxNetworks/blob/master/Sources/Core/NetworkAPI+Ext.swift): Protocol default implementation scheme.
+    - [NetworkAPI+Ext](https://github.com/yangKJ/RxNetworks/blob/master/Booming/NetworkAPI+Ext.swift): Protocol default implementation scheme.
-    - [NetworkAPIOO](https://github.com/yangKJ/RxNetworks/blob/master/Sources/Core/NetworkAPIOO.swift): OOP converter, MVP to OOP, convenient for friends who are used to OC thinking
+    - [NetworkAPIOO](https://github.com/yangKJ/RxNetworks/blob/master/Booming/NetworkAPIOO.swift): OOP converter, MVP to OOP, convenient for friends who are used to OC thinking
         - **cdy_ip**: Root path address to base URL.
         - **cdy_path**: Request path.
         - **cdy_parameters**: Request parameters.